rrthomas/sam/SAM.md

 > `TRAP`
 > `n` →
 >
 > Execute trap `n`.
 Further stack items may also be consumed and returned, depending on `n`.
-If the trap is invalid, raise `INVALID_FUNCTION`.
+If the trap is invalid, raise `INVALID_TRAP`.